Excel parser settings

 sourceColumns

-will skip empty source strings.Use the fallback to handle empty source texts.
+, empty source strings will be skipped.Use the fallback to handle empty source texts.
 If the source text is empty, the fallback column will be used.

 The 6 forms can be used as specified for the source and target columns.